|

 incandescent vs. LED, see this page.)

-FAQ # 21: I heard that two men were convicted of perjury on a red light camera ticket.
+FAQ # 21: I heard that some motorists were convicted of perjury on a camera ticket.
+And jailed!

 ticket trial in December 2003 the driver told the traffic court